 After the Super Bowl, the Oscars ceremony is the most “appointment-viewed” television program watched by a huge audience in the United States (and around the world).
 Many of us stop what we’re doing to watch it “live,” often with other movie and celebrity buffs.
 Last year’s telecast was seen by more than 37 million viewers.

 New and novel advertising isn’t the big audience draw at the Oscars.
 Hollywood is.
-While ads at Super Bowl XLIX go for $4 million apiece, advertisers will pay about half that ($2 million-sold out) for the same 30 seconds on the Oscar telecast (Sunday, February 22, 7 Eastern, 4 Pacific).
+While ads at Super Bowl L when for $5 million apiece, advertisers will pay a little less than half that for the same 30 seconds on the Oscar telecast (Sunday, February 28, 7 Eastern, 4 Pacific).
 Of course ABC-TV and its affiliated stations still stand to benefit from the premium prices of commercials.
+(The Academy also benefits from the domestic and international rights to the “live” broadcast.)

 A different kind of buzz

-The buzz about the 2015 awards ceremony (Neil Patrick Harris will host) started well before the nominations were announced in January; but the heavy push starts now, in early February.
-If you follow the trades (Variety, Hollywood Reporter, The Wrap, et. al.) then you will have seen the “For Your Consideration” full-page advertisements promoting the nominated films, directors, actors and other categories.
+The buzz about the 2016 awards ceremony (comedian Chris Rock will host) started well before the nominations were announced in January; but the heavy push starts now.
+If you follow the trades (Variety, Hollywood Reporter, The Wrap, et al.) then you will have seen the “For Your Consideration” full-page advertisements promoting the nominated films, directors, actors and other categories.

 Hollywood agents are working overtime now—making sure that any nominated client’s name gets out there.
-That person might be scheduled to appear on a syndicated talk show (e.g., Ellen, Letterman, The Daily Show) or profiled in a magazine (such as Entertainment Weekly, Film Comment or EMPIRE) or on nationally broadcast programs such as The Today Show, or CBS Sunday Morning.
+That person might be scheduled to appear on a syndicated talk show (e.g., Ellen, the Tonight Show with Jimmy Fallon, Jimmy Kimmel LIVE) or profiled in a magazine (such as Entertainment Weekly, Film Comment or EMPIRE) or on nationally broadcast programs such as The Today Show or CBS Sunday Morning.
 Already, news articles featuring many of the nominees have appeared in the mainstream press and on popular culture blogs and websites.

 And it’s not just the well-known actors who get publicity; directors, art directors, costume designers and even foley artists will be featured because every Academy category (and nomination) is important.